kushal-10/inventory-dynamics/docs/joss/paper.md

 ## Training

 We train the neural network controller using the `fit()` method.
-To monitor the training process, we specify the `tensorboard_writer` parameter.
+To monitor the training process, we specify the `tensorboard_writer` parameter:

 ```python
 from torch.utils.tensorboard import SummaryWriter